togmund/togmund.github.io/index.md

 > - Provided direct and second level support to the users of our applications and websites
 > - Updated documentation for users to self-resolve their issues and provide education for current users
 > - Took part in Hackathons, writing scripts in languages such as Python & SQL and designing applications as proofs of concept
-> - Rigorously diagnosed and documented issues in the logic and function of our applications written in a variety of languages, such as Scala & Javascript
+> - Rigorously diagnosed and documented issues in the logic and function of our applications written in a variety of languages, such as Scala & JavaScript

 ___
 # **Interests**